 Valuation Policy.
 The Company's valuation policy establishes guidelines in determining net asset value per share of the Company's outstanding common stock (the "NAV Per Share") for regulatory and investor reporting and on-going evaluation of investment performance.
 This policy is based on the Investment Program Association ("IPA") Practice Guideline 2013-01, Valuations of Publicly Registered Non-Listed REITs (the "IPA Guidelines").
 In August 2013, the Company's Board adopted the Valuation Policy and appointed members of the Audit Committee to serve as the Valuation Committee to oversee the valuation process.
-In March 2022, the Board unanimously approved \$7.37 as the estimated NAV per share of the Company's common stock as of December 31, 2021 (the "2021 NAV").
+In March 2023, the Board unanimously approved \$6.92 as the estimated NAV per share of the Company's common stock as of December 31, 2022.